 Internal assessments are the number one way to uncover risks in your workplace.
 Conducting a risk assessment in your workplace will allow you to minimize risks, better comply with workplace safety regulations and help you to create and maintain a healthier work environment.

 The employer is responsible for removing all barriers to safe work.
-When this obligation is not upheld, the image of the company will suffer – it becomes harder to recruit great people and consumers will refrain from purchasing your products or services.
-When employees submit allegations of unsafe working conditions and injury happens while on the job, the outcome can become quite expensive once the legal and social costs are tallied.
+When this obligation is not upheld, the image of the company will suffer – it becomes harder to recruit great people and consumers won’t buy your products or services.
+Allegations of unsafe working conditions and injury on the job can be expensive once the legal and social costs are tallied.

 What is a Risk Assessment?

 The group at healthyworkinglives.com gives a complete definition of the term risk assessment:

 “A risk assessment is a systematic method of looking at work activities, considering what could go wrong, and deciding on suitable control measures to prevent loss, damage or injury in the workplace.
 The Assessment should include the controls required to eliminate, reduce or minimize the risks.”

 Why Are Risk Assessments Important?

 It’s mandatory to ensure the safety of all employees while at work.
 Workplace safety is a major concern for employees and is the source of a lot of internal complaints.
 Even the smallest complaint about the issue of safety in the workplace should be investigated.

 If you are unaware of the risks in your workplace, you are putting yourself, your employees, customers and the entire organization in danger.
 When it comes to employee safety, going above the legal minimum will help to eliminate as much of the risk as possible and to reduce the number of safety-related incidents reported.